Skip to content

 VS Marketplace Version VS Marketplace Installs VS Marketplace Rating

-This Visual Studio Code extension helps you generate LLM-ready context from your workspace files, making it easier to collaborate with AI models.
+Rodeo is a Visual Studio Code extension that helps you generate LLM-ready context from your workspace files, making it easier to collaborate with AI models.
 The extension can automatically reference local code dependencies and respects your .gitignore rules to avoid including unnecessary files.

 Features